-Impairment charge
+Impairment charges

-Impairment charge reflects an impairment related to one of our investments in an unconsolidated entity.
+Impairment charges in 2024 reflect impairments related to our investments in unconsolidated entities.
 We hold certain equity investments in various unconsolidated entities that fall within the scope of ASC 321, Investments - Equity Securities.
 As permitted within that guidance, we have elected to account for these investments at cost less impairment, adjusted for changes in fair value from observable transactions for identical or similar investments of the same issuer as of the respective transaction dates.
+Impairment charges in 2023 reflect charges recorded for the excess of the carrying amount over estimated fair value of our identifiable intangible assets.